izzajalandoni/TTS-Models/README.md

 ** Most MS-TTS are unofficial code implementations

 # Tagalog Text-to-Speech Synthesis
 Uses any or a combination of existing works, but applied in the Tagalog language.
-For this project, NVIDIA's tacotron2 and waveglow provided the best results despite the networks being optimized for single-speaker data and our tagalog dataset being multi-speaker.
-This might be because, given that tacotron2 trains on per-character level, it properly learns the speaker-dependent features such as prosody.
+For this project, using NVIDIA's [tacotron2](https://github.com/NVIDIA/tacotron2) and [waveglow](https://github.com/NVIDIA/waveglow) provided the best results despite the networks being optimized for single-speaker data and our tagalog dataset being multi-speaker.
+This might be because, given that tacotron2 trains on per-character level, it properly learns the voice-independent features such as prosody.
 Hence, the network was able to capture this information but fails in modeling the voice.

+Training was done similar to NVIDIA and Ryuichi Yamamoto's deepvoice3.
+Data was edited and organised to match the expected inputs of the networks, and config files were changed to match the tagalog dataset.

 Training tacotron2: `python train.py --output_directory \[output dir] --log_directory \[log dir] -c \[optional, checkpoint file]`<br>
 Training waveglow (in waveglow folder): `python train.py -c config.json`<br>
 Training deepvoice3 (in deepvoice3 folder): `python train.py --data-root=\[data file] --preset=\[preset file] --checkpoint=\[optional, checkpoint file]`<br>

 Checkpoints can be found here: [checkpoints](https://drive.google.com/drive/folders/1CuV7v9up5PcHuPzFsOsvx9_KQ2q2O-ky?usp=sharing)<br>

-Please change necessary parameters in respective config files to match data.

 #### Voice Conversion Option
 Adding in Kobayashi's Sprocket was supposedly a test if whether implementing a voice conversion <i>after</i> the network would mitigate the grittiness of the output.
 As expected, results showed no improvements to poor performance, especially when tested with longer sentences.